Skip to Main Content

 Open Educational Resources (OER)

-Below is a short video explaining the reasoning behind using OER in your classroom.
+Below is a short video explaining the reasoning behind using OER in your classroom and the links to resources discussed.

 Further reading